mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 - `DuplexSpongeInterface.squeeze(hash_state, length)`, squeezes from the `hash_state` object a list of `Unit` elements.
 - `DuplexSpongeInterface.finalize(hash_state)`, deletes the hash object safely.

-The above can be extended to support absorption and squeeze from different domains.
+The above can be extended to support absorption and squeeze from different domains than the domain in which the hash function is initialized over.
 Such extensions are called codecs.

 # Duplex Sponges